-This workshops page is where I’ll post images from the various workshops I hold in my private studio, The Hive, in Portland, Oregon.
-You can always view my upcoming workshops on my web site.
+This workshop photos page is where I’ll post images from my various online workshops as well as those held in my private studio in Portland, Oregon.
+You can always view my upcoming Oregon workshops on my web site or the online workshop schedule at RobertsonWorkshops.com.

 Students can try heat guns and propane torches to get different effects when fusing their wax.